therealharpaljadeja/DevRel/education/05-code-by-example/truffle/readme.md

 - Wallet mnemonic phrase with testnet funds

 ### Note
-Celo utilizes a compatible EVM (Ethereum Virtual Machine).
+Celo is EVM compatible (Ethereum Virtual Machine).
 Most utilities from the ethereum eco-system will work with Celo.
 This includes wallets.
 Heres a list to get you started:

 - https://celo.org/developers/wallet
 - [CeloCLI account:new](https://docs.celo.org/command-line-interface/introduction)